ThatRustySpoonMate/Configurable-Wireless-Sensor-Node/README.md

 Alternatively if you have access to the hardware, the factory-reset pin is configured in the firmware's configuration.h file, however the defaults is GPIO pin 2, which is the 2nd pin down from the top on the right-column of the left-bank of pins (i.e. Left-Bank - right column - second row) when the USB-C connector is oriented at the bottom of the board.
 Short this pin to 3v3 (left bank - left column - last pin) while the device is awake to initiate a factory reset.

 Upon successful factory reset, the device will power off, then power back on, if configured the wake LED will stay on for a few seconds, then begin flashing in a heartbeat pattern while it awaits serial configuration.

+## Debugging
+If you are encountering strange issues, you can enable debug mode by either compiling the firmware with it enabled or by sending a payload of 1 to MQTT Topic home/downstairs/testing/manage/debug.
+After you have done this, the Weather node will begin spitting our verbose debug info over the serial port.
+To read this, plug in your PC to the Weather Node and open a serial monitor at the configured baud rate.